 Project Description: Phase 2 of the project is to widen and reconstruct Main Street at various locations from four lanes to six lanes with a center median.

-Project Lead Agency: City of Hesperia Current Development Phase: Planning Complete for Beneficial Use: 2032
+Project Lead Agency: City of Hesperia Current Development Phase: Planning Complete for Beneficial Use: 2032 Funding Plan: The project is funded as shown in the table below.

 MAIN STREET WIDENING, US 395 TO 11TH AVENUE - PHASE 2 (1,000s)